icco/resume/resume.md

 ## Proficiency

 I have been writing code, running servers and experimenting with new software since 2002.
-Most recently the majority of code I have written has been in Java, Ruby, Python, Javascript and Bash, but I have experience in Go, C, SML/NJ, SQL and F#.
+Most recently the majority of code I have written has been in Java, Ruby, Python and Bash, but I have experience in PHP, Javascript, Go, C, SML/NJ, SQL and F#.

 ## Experience